ParallelMaths/parallel/pages/admissions-y7-2024-coreps.md

 ## 13.
 ::: problem id=13_1 marks=1
-How many different three-digit whole numbers can be formed using the digits `4, 7` and `9`, assuming that no digit can be repeated?
+How many different three-digit whole numbers can be formed by joining the digits `4, 7` and `9`, assuming no digit can be repeated?

+For example, 479 is one such number.

 <input type="number" solution="6"/>
 :::